Customer-owned control for agent tool calls

 What Veto is

 Policies are declarative YAML, version-controlled alongside your code.
-They evaluate tool arguments directly — block transfers over a threshold, restrict file paths, require human approval for external emails.
-Static rules handle hard boundaries.
-Optional LLM-backed semantic checks handle ambiguous cases.
-Both in the same runtime.
+They evaluate tool arguments directly: block transfers over a threshold, restrict file paths, require approval for external emails.
+Deterministic rules set hard boundaries.
+Optional semantic checks cover ambiguous content.
+Neither is hidden in the prompt.

 Open source